johanix/draft-leon-dnsop-distributed-multi-signer/draft-xxx-dnsop-signalling-zone-owner-intent-00.md

 The local MSA will look up the URI record for msa.provider.com:

-_dns._tcp.msa.provider.com.
-IN  URI  10 10 "dns://ns.msa.provider.com:5399/"
+_dns._tcp.agent.provider.com.
+IN  URI  10 10 "dns://ns.provider.com:5399/"
-_dns._tcp.msa.provider.com.
+_dns._tcp.agent.provider.com.
 IN  RRSIG URI …

-which triggers a lookup for ns.msa.provider.com.
+which triggers a lookup for ns.provider.com.
 SVCB to get the IPv4 and IPv6 addresses as ipv4hints and ipv6hints in the response to the SVCB query:

-ns.msa.provider.com.
+ns.provider.com.
 IN  SVCB  1 ipv4hint=5.6.7.8 ipv6hint=2001::53
-ns.msa.provider.com.
+ns.provider.com.
 IN  RRSIG SVCB …

-and also a look up for the KEY record for ns.msa.provider.com, which may look like this:
+and also a look up for the KEY record for ns.provider.com, which may look like this:

-ns.msa.provider.com.
+ns.provider.com.
 IN  KEY …
-ns.msa.provider.com.
+ns.provider.com.
 IN  RRSIG KEY …

-Once all the DNS lookups and DNSSEC-validation of the returned data has been done, the local MSA is able to initiate communication with the remote MSA and verify the identity of the responding party via the validated KEY record for the remote MSAs SIG(0) public key.
+Once all the DNS lookups and DNSSEC-validation of the returned data has been done, the local Agent is able to initiate communication with the remote Agent and verify the identity of the responding party via the validated KEY record for the remote Agents SIG(0) public key.

-### Locating a Remote API-Method Multi-Signer Agent
+### Locating a Remote API-Method Agent (johani: omskriven 20250228)

-Locating a remote MSA using the API mechanism consists of the following steps:
+Locating a remote Agent using the API mechanism consists of the following steps:

 * Lookup and DNSSEC-validate the URI record for for the HTTPS protocol